-LeanLaw, the top-rated legal app in the QuickBooks Online app store, customizes QuickBooks Online and QuickBooks Online Advanced for mid-sized law firms.
+LeanLaw, the premier legal app in the QuickBooks Online app store, customizes QuickBooks Online and QuickBooks Online Advanced for mid-sized law firms.

 In LeanLaw, you enter time once: anywhere, anytime and from any device.
 Time gets pushed automatically to billing, and then pushed to accounting in both LeanLaw and QuickBooks Online.
 When everything is connected, there is less manual work and more accurate data in real-time.